Two Met Police officers committed gross misconduct in Child Q search, panel says

 Pc Szmydynski called for a second female officer to attend, in line with a more intimate search taking place, the panel heard.

-Child Q was told she would be arrested if she did not consent to being searched.
+Pc Linge told Child Q she would be arrested if she did not consent to being searched.

 Child Q told the two officers who searched her she was menstruating, but the search continued, during which her sanitary pad was exposed.